katchvidal/katchvidal/README.md

 - 👋 Hi, I’m @katchvidal
 - 👀 I’m interested in ...
 Python, Django, JavaScript, Node Js
 - 🌱 I’m currently learning ...
-Reac, Angular
+React, Angular
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...